If you are Ubuntu newbie, then this post about basic Ubuntu commands is going to help you to get familiar with the Terminal emulator.

 Basic Ubuntu Commands for Beginner

-sudo (SuperUser DO) Linux command allows you to run programs or other commands with administrative privileges like “Run as administrator” in Windows.
+sudo (SuperUser DO) Linux command allows you to run programs or other commands with administrative privileges, just like “Run as administrator” in Windows.
 This is useful when, for example, you need to modify files in a directory that your user wouldn’t normally have access to.

 cd (change director”) Linux command also known as chdir used to change the current working directory.
+It’s one of the most used basic Ubuntu commands.
+Using this command is easy, just type cd followed by the the folder name.
 You can use full paths to folders or simply the name of a folder within the directory you are currently working.
 Some common uses are:

 - cd / – Takes you to the root directory.